A Searchable History of historical information about the Pacific Northwest and the world, from the beginning of time to the present day.

 Presenting history one topic at a time also presents a false image of the time necessary to accomplish a task.
 When students are introduced to the Oregon Trail, attention is perhaps paid to the preparations essential for the journey and the sacrifices necessary.
 The route West is depicted passing by a series of prominent land features, hardships for the travelers may be indicated, and Oregon is reached three paragraphs or three pages after setting out depending on the detail of the text.
 There is no feeling for the nine months the journey on foot took to complete.
 The neglect of the amount of time necessary to accomplish a goal is so frequent in history books that this could, perhaps, account for the instant gratification so often demanded today.

 Those of us who enjoy reading history are intrigued with adding new information to what we have previously discovered.
 Each addition provides an opportunity to gain new insight.
 We are aware that previous generations faced challenges and mysteries much like our own.
 Discovering how these demands were met, successfully or unsuccessfully, in the past can guide us as we seek answers to our own personal and collective dilemmas.
+Most history instructors strive to teach their students about history.
+My goal is to enable students to learn from history.
 As President Harry Truman noted: “The only thing new in the world is the history you don’t know.”

 Searchable Pacific NW History (Kindle)